 If this has not worked…

-If it is a solid green color, then your case is sufficiently charged.
+- Your case is sufficiently charged if it is a solid green color.
 Go to the next section on recharging your AirPods.

-If it is a solid amber color, then your case is not sufficiently charged.
+- Your case is not sufficiently charged if it is a solid amber color.
 Skip the next section and go to the section on recharging your AirPods and AirPod case.

 After you finish the procedure, your AirPods should be reconnected.

-If this still has not worked, then you should also try recharging your AirPods and AirPod case.
+If this has not worked, you should also try recharging your AirPods and AirPod case.
 Go to the next section.

 If none of the previous fixes have worked for you, it could be an issue with the device you are trying to pair with your AirPods.
-One good thing to try is resetting this device.
+One good thing to try is to restart this device.
 If you are using an iPhone or iPad, the instructions are below.

-Close any apps you are using and then restart your device following this procedure:
+Close any apps you are using and then restart your iPhone following this procedure:

-Hold the power button until the red slider appears on the screen and then slide it across to shut down the device.
+- Hold the power button until the red slider appears on the screen, then slide it across to shut down the device.

 Put one AirPod into the case and connect it to your Apple device.
 Listen to some music for about 5 or 10 minutes, then put the paired AirPod away.
 Grab the other AirPod and repeat this step.

-Now put both AirPods into the charging case with the lid open and connect the case to a power source for one hour or so with the iPhone sitting next to them.
-Then, close the case and leave it in charge for another hour or so.
+Now, put both AirPods into the charging case with the lid open and connect the case to a power source for one hour or so with the iPhone sitting next to them.
+Then, close the case and leave it in charge for another hour.